 Dr. Cuda’s interests include transatlantic modernism; 20th Century British, Irish, and American poetry; the history of poetry and poetics.

-- The Passions of Modernism: Eliot, Yeats, Woolf, and Mann.
-Columbia: U of South Carolina P, forthcoming.
+Author, The Passions of Modernism: Eliot, Yeats, Woolf, and Mann.
+Columbia: University of South Carolina Press.
+January 2010.